openvinotoolkit/open_model_zoo/demos/python_demos/image_translation_demo/README.md

-# Cross-domain correspondence network (CoCosNet) Python* Demo
+# Image Translation Demo

-This CoCosNet demo application demonstrates how to work Cross-domain correspondence network, which synthesizes a photo-realistic image from the input in a semantic segmentation mask and exemplar image.
+This demo application demonstrates an example of using neural networks to synthesize a photo-realistic image based on exemplar image.
+You can use the following models with the demo:

+* `cocosnet`

 ## How It Works

-At the start-up the demo application reads command line parameters and loads a network to the Inference Engine plugin. \
+At the start-up the demo application reads command line parameters and loads a network to the Inference Engine plugin.
 To get the result, the demo performs the following steps:

 1. Reading input data (semantic segmentation mask of image for translation, exemplar image and mask of exemplar image).
 2. Preprocessing for input image and masks.
-3. Network inference (segmentation network (optional) + CoCosNet network).
+3. Network inference (segmentation network (optional) + translation network).
 4. Save results to folder.

 ## Running